cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 This project-level setting applies as the default for all profiles in the project.
 It can be overridden on a per-profile basis from within the profile's own properties.
-The layout orientation — top-to-bottom or left-to-right — is a presentational preference and has no effect on the content of the diagram or the errors it surfaces.
+The layout orientation, top-to-bottom or left-to-right, is a presentational preference and has no effect on the content of the diagram or the errors it surfaces.